• Skip to primary navigation

 • Dried cranberries

 • Almonds: I prefer to toast the almonds because I think the flavor of toasted nuts is so good.
-You could use raw if you prefer.
-The recipe calls for slivered almonds, but sliced or chopped work great too.

 • Egg: You only need two teaspoons of a lightly beaten egg.
 If you have liquid egg substitute, you could use that in its place.